Bird Photographs taken near Fort Erie, in the last week of April

 In my bird feeder, they are eating sunflower seeds.

 They have a nice song, similar to the robin's I think.

 Mr and Mrs Oriole have started visiting.
 They are fast and shy so it's hard to get a good photo.
 I put up a hummingbird feader but I'm mostly getting Orioles.
 I bought them a fancy orange oriole feeder but they did not like it.
+I eventually found one they liked.
 Finally I started to get the odd hummingbird.
 He uses both the oriole feeder and the hummingbird feeder.
 I'm giving them 1 to 4 sugar water.

 Stunningly beautiful cardinals are coming to the feeders.
 They stay up till almost dark.
 Usually there is a Mr. and Mrs cardinal together.

 Pair of Cowbirds.
 Like Cuckoos, they lay their eggs in the nest of other birds and let them look after the chicks.
 One theory as to why they do this is that because they evolved to follow large animal herds they could not stop to nest.
 They had to follow the herd to survive, so they dropped their eggs in other birds' nests.

 Judging from the amount of wooing and cooing going on with the mourning doves, there should be lots of babies soon.
 The bird on the right is all fluffed up sitting in the rain.
 These are likeable birds but they shoo away the blue jays so not as peaceful as you would think.

 During the day the robins are busy looking for worms and bugs.
 They have been sitting on top of my septic mound eating ants.
 In the evening there is often a robin sitting in a high branch singing loudly.
 It's a lovely song but he's probably just claiming his turf.

 Blue jays come in packs, loud and pushy.
 They love peanuts and quickly land, focus on the prize then grab and run.
 They are lovely to look at though.